NeonWilderness/twoday/docs/skins.md

 - requires: successful login
 - returns: http post response

-> A skin will only be deleted if it is a modified or custom skin!
+> A skin will only be deleted if it is a modified standard skin or a custom skin!

 #### Example: Delete skin *Site.obsolete* of blog alias *neonwilderness*
 ```